rocktimsaikia/cambd/README.md

 $ cambd neccessery
 ```

-> By default it caches the words in `$HOME/.cambd-cache.json`.
+> By default it caches words in `$HOME/.cambd-cache.db`.
 To clear the cache if needed <br/> run `cambd --clear-cache`.
 It is strongly recommended to not modify this file manually.

 ## TODO